bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/index.rst

 to upload a new license.

 If you have configured an EMail server you can test it by clicking on the :guilabel:`Send` button in the :guilabel:`Email` panel.
-This will send a test mail.
+This will send a test Email.

 .. figure:: /_images/engine-cockpit/engine-cockpit-dashboard.png